The differences between EV charge levels

 Electricity is way cheaper than gasoline

 According to NS Power, at $1.20 per litre of gasoline, the average compact car costs $11.44 to drive 100km (the average SUV or minivan costs $14.80 to travel the same distance).
 When you compare this to an EV costing $2.80 per 100km, EV drivers can save $1,500 or more on gasoline costs every year.
-Don’t do the math in your head though — we have a calculator for you!
+Don’t do the math in your head though — CAA has a calculator for you!